tweihaha/tweihaha.github.io/_pages/nirvana.md

 <img width="60%" src="/assets/img/nirvana/10.png">

+The game chooses to "light up lighthouses" because what Buddhism talks about is "enlightment".
+Therefore, in this game you not only escape from the world but also "lighting up" and "harmonize" the world.

 As for the purpose of this game, I wouldn't expect the players to know more about Buddhism.
 Instead, just have some fun with it!
-(It's a game end in itself! lol)

 ### Technical Issues